Blocked Nose Yoga: Clear Sinuses with Targeted Pranayama and Poses

 Downward Facing Dog – Adho Mukha Svanasana

 Rock forward onto the hands and knees and send the hips high to come into Downward Facing Dog.
 Press into all ten fingers and stretch the legs, melting the heels down towards the mat.
 With a big breath in, lengthen through the side bodies stretching the rib cage, lungs and abdominal organs.
+Downward Facing Dog is stretching the whole body from the heels, up the legs and down the spine, while simultaneously boosting circulation and helping to clear mucus from the respiratory system.

 Downward Facing Dog - Adho Mukha Shvanasana